heptarch/heptarch.github.io/projects.md

 ### 2.5. <a href="#tbc">Scaling down</a><a id="sec-2-5" name="sec-2-5"></a>

-Let's cobble together the various insights above, and give a putative recipe:
-1. Freedom
-2. Security
-3. Domain
-4. Mandate
-5. Robust division of labour
-6. Enforced focus
-7. Enforced cross-disciplinary interaction
-8. Many groups with all-to-all couplings
-9. Collaborative management
-10. Talent scouting

 In lieu of a state monopoly or an idiosyncratic Silicon Valley non-profit, will these guidelines be applicable?
 I think so, and at smaller sizes than you might expect.
-Let's think about how to scale the successipe down:
+Armed with the insights above, let's revisit our successipe and think about how to scale it down:

 1. *Freedom.* Academic freedom means that researchers and not managers initiate research.
 As in a university setting, this isn't a license to do anything; it's freedom within scope.
 This can be implemented even in a small team.

-2. *Security.* This one is harder.
-As we've discussed above, in a tech setting this is much harder to come by, and in most universities, even tenure is no guarantee of funding.
+2. *Security.* This one is trickier.
+As we've discussed above, in a tech setting stable funding is hard to come by, and in most universities, even tenure is no guarantee of money.
+But this is the first place where separation of concerns becomes important; the researchers should not be the ones hustling for money, developing the research, or selling the product.
+They should get paid to research.

 3. *Domain.* This one

 4. *Mandate.* This one

+5. *Separation.*
+6. *Focus.*
+7. *Interaction.*
+8. *Collaboration.*
+9. *Talent.*

 "But I can say there is a pretty good correlation between those who work with the doors open and those who ultimately do important things,